Updated Dec. 3, 2020

 - Team meals will be limited to take-out only.

 - The AMCC President’s Council will make a decision in mid-December on whether or not the conference will move forward with fall and winter sports competition during the spring semester.
 Spring sport schedules remain in place and a decision on their status will be made at a later date.

 - The AMCC is requiring all conference members to create a return to play document so that each member institution is following the minimum requirements set forth by the NCAA and the conference.
 The documents will be reviewed by each athletic director to ensure the safety and wellbeing of student-athletes while traveling to away contests.

 Crowds and Fan Attendance

-- Spectators will not be permitted at home events on campus per Governor Cuomo.
-The athletic department will broadcast as many events as possible via Boxcast.
-Links to each broadcast can be found on our team schedules or calendar at www.AlfredStateAthletics.com
+- Spectators will not be permitted at home events on campus.
+The Athletic Department will broadcast as many events as possible via Boxcast.
+Links to each broadcast can be found on our team schedules or calendar at www.AlfredStateAthletics.com.

-- Only authorized game personnel will be allowed to access the competition area and appropriate physical distancing practices should be maintained on sidelines/bench during contests and events.
-Event personnel will be limited to essential individuals only, which include: student-athletes, coaches, officials, event staff, medical staff, and University Police.
+- Only authorized game personnel will be allowed to access the competition, including: student-athletes, coaches, officials, event staff, medical staff, and University Police.